Monday 13 October 2014

 The Antiques Roadshow “clumsily punctuates [the personal and historical] narrative with a judgment of exchange value”. (paulmullins.wordpress.com archaeology blog)

 Hire-purchase rules were relaxed after the war – middle-class Upwards were furious.
 Here were common people getting what they wanted now (probably over-shiny furniture), instead of employing “deferred gratification” – something they are still very fond of.
 Access ("Takes the waiting out of wanting!") was one of the first widely available credit cards in the early 70s.
 The middle classes had another hissy fit.
-American Express, Diners Club and Barclaycard were different because they were exclusive.
+American Express, Diners Club and Barclaycard were different because exclusive.

 Upwards and Weybridges used to be very shocked if you bought anything in a corner shop: “It’s so much more expensive than the supermarket!”
 And of course you can only buy chav food like Heinz salad cream and tinned steamed pudding.
 But it’s in walking distance, and I haven’t got a car, in fact I can’t drive, and I don’t need to do a huge weekly shop because I don’t have a husband and family... (“You haven’t got a car!!!”
 I think they stop talking to me at this point.
 Happy thought: filch a lot of Waitrose bags to carry the corner shop food.
 Or invite them to dinner and serve up spam fritters and spaghetti hoops.)